ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ### Netmasks

 To allow a connection from a specified range of IP addresses, use a netmask.
-The IP address must be fully specified if you use a netmask.
+The IP address must be fully specified.
 That means entering, for example, 192.168.1.0/24 rather than 192.168.1/24.

 ### Description